lmehra/simplepay/Readme.md

 # Setps for installation:
-1. Use following command in your terminal to install this library:
+1. Use following command in your terminal to install this library.
+(Currently the library is in development mode):

 	composer require mansa/simplepay dev-master